chinchang/kushagra.dev/posts/2026-05-06-vibecoding-on-mac-mini-from-anywhere.md

 > PS: Credit to this tip goes to [Ayush Soni](https://x.com/ayysoni) who suggested this at the IndieHacking Retreat when I refused to close my laptop lid! 😆

 That’s it.
 Three small pieces — SSH, Tailscale, and tmux — and your Mac mini quietly becomes a Vibe-coding machine you can use from anywhere, with work that survives sleeps and disconnects on either end.

+### Bonus update: try Zellij instead of tmux

+tmux is actually painful to use sometimes.
+I don’t like its default keyboard shortcuts.
+You can’t easily copy things from there.
+Even when you get it working, it works only half the time.
+No good mouse support either.

+Ayush recently suggested a newer terminal multiplexer called [Zellij](https://zellij.dev/).
+I gave it a quick spin and am liking it.
+So try that too.